Bristol School Streets: Redfield Educate Together Primary Academy

-From Thursday 27th May, Victoria Avenue will be closed to vehicle traffic between 08:30-09:15 in the morning and 14:40-15:30 in the afternoon, Monday to Friday, during term-time only.
-During these times only emergency services vehicles will be permitted to access Victoria Avenue.
+Victoria Avenue is closed to vehicle traffic between 8:30am and 9:15am in the morning and 2:40 and -3:30pm in the afternoon, Monday to Friday, during term-time only.
+During these times only emergency services vehicles and Blue Badge holders are permitted to access Victoria Avenue.

-Blue Badge holders are exempt from the scheme and can use Victoria Avenue Road to access their properties when needed.
+Blue Badge holders are exempt from the scheme and can use Victoria Avenue to access their properties when needed.
 We ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.